 As part of its analysis, the shareholder tests the remuneration norm for TenneT directors against a group of reference companies relevant to TenneT, comprising 75% (semi) public and 25% private companies.

-The benchmarking method as applied by TenneT results in a ‘norm’ level of remuneration for TenneT directors that exceeds the maximum desired by the shareholder of EUR 367,000 (as at 1 January 2016).
+The benchmarking method as applied by TenneT results in a 'norm' level of remuneration for TenneT directors that exceeds the maximum desired by the shareholder of EUR 367,000 (as of 1 January 2017).

-On the appointment of a new statutory director, the Supervisory Board shall, at the request of the shareholder, limit the sum of fixed and variable remuneration to a maximum of EUR 367,000 (as at 1 January 2016).
-To achieve a balanced remuneration within both the Executive Board and the next level of senior management, the maximum fixed and variable remuneration of the Vice-chair shall be between the remuneration of the CEO and the remuneration of the CFO and COO.
+On the appointment of a new statutory director, the Supervisory Board shall, at the request of the shareholder, limit the sum of fixed and variable remuneration to a maximum of EUR 367,000 (as of 1 January 2017).
+To achieve a balanced remuneration within both the Executive Board and the next level of senior management, the maximum fixed and variable remuneration of the vice-chair shall be between the remuneration of the CEO and the remuneration of the CFO and COO.

 If, in the opinion of the Supervisory Board, the maximum remuneration as required by shareholder leads to unacceptable risks to the organisation because the available candidates do not have the right profile or necessary experience, the Supervisory Board shall consult the shareholder.

-To encourage the achievement of the company’s objectives, part of the directors’ remuneration is linked to certain challenging targets.
+To further encourage the achievement of the company's objectives, part of the directors' remuneration is linked to certain challenging targets.
 These are set in advance by the Supervisory Board and include those of a public or societal nature.
+The annual variable remuneration of the company's statutory directors is limited to 20% of their fixed annual salary.
+The maximum variable remuneration for the rest of the company is line with the remuneration of the statutory directors.

-Performance targets fall into four categories: Security of Supply and Safety, Strategy, Operations and Finance.
-The comparative weighting of these performance categories varies from one year to the next, and differs according to the individual director’s portfolio.
-Each category includes certain public or societal objectives, the attainment of which will account for no less than 20% of the total performance-related salary.
+Performance targets fall into four categories: security of supply and safety, strategy, operations and finance.
+The comparative weighting of these performance categories varies from one year to the next, and differs according to the individual director's portfolio.
+Each category includes certain public or societal objectives, the attainment of which will account for no less than 20% of the total.
 If, within a reasonable period after determining the variable remuneration, it is established that the award needs to be adjusted as a result of factors unknown when the award was made, the Supervisory Board shall decide whether and the extent to which the award of the variable remuneration needs to be revised.

 Service agreement and compensation for early termination